abtinshahidi/abtinshahidi.github.io/README.md

 This is my GitHub website repository directly forked and modified from:  [https://academicpages.github.io/](https://academicpages.github.io/)

-This website will contains teaching, and research material!
+This website will contains teaching, and research material in academia and industry!